MISP/misp-book/misp-zmq/README.md

 ### Notification Schemas
 Each notification channel uses a slightly different JSON schema.
 Consult this section to identify which MISP components exist in a channel:
 #### misp_json - events published
-When an event is published to ZMQ (which is different from being published in MISP) the ZMQ notification will just contain the MISP event data along with all its component children.
+When an event is published to ZMQ (which is different from being published in MISP) the ZMQ notification will contain the MISP event data along with all its component children.
 These components include:
   * A list of attributes
   * A list of objects, which contain their own lists of attributes